FACT FOCUS: A look at Biden's economic policies related to rising prices

 FACT FOCUS: A look at Biden’s economic policies related to rising prices

-WASHINGTON (AP) — President Joe Biden’s economic policies have been slammed by several speakers at the Republican National Conference.
+WASHINGTON (AP) — President Joe Biden’s economic policies have been slammed by several speakers at the Republican National Convention.
 But some of the criticism was off base.

 Here’s a look at the facts.

 THE FACTS: The statement is misleading.
-Republicans and some economists have blamed Biden’s $1.9 trillion pandemic aid for contributing to higher inflation.
+Republicans and some economists have blamed the Democratic president’s $1.9 trillion coronavirus pandemic aid for contributing to higher inflation.
 But there are few signs that regulation was the culprit.

-Gasoline prices climbed coming out of the pandemic due to lower production levels, but the market data show it further climbed after Russia invaded Ukraine in early 2022.
+Gasoline prices climbed coming out of the pandemic due to lower production levels, but the market data shows it further climbed after Russia invaded Ukraine in early 2022.

 The war in Ukraine also contributed to higher food inflation.
 The consumer price index shows clothing costs are up under Biden, but, again, there is no evidence that red tape explains the problem.